Asazay/simpleaddress/README.md

 # Simple Frontend Address Book App

-This is a frontend address book app that utilizes react + vite and allows a user to create, update, and delete contacts in a address book.
+This is a frontend address book app that utilizes react + vite and allows a user to create, read, update, and delete contacts in a address book.
 All 100% frontend.

+1. clone repo
+2. cd into root folder and type "npm install && npm run dev"